 Providing exceptional customer service in your bank or credit union is important, helping to attract and retain customers in a competitive landscape.
-As technology becomes more robust and customer-buying habits shift, banks and credit unions must be constantly looking for areas of innovation and ways to meet the demands of a 21st-century customer.
+As technology becomes more robust and customer-buying habits shift, banks and credit unions must constantly be looking for areas of innovation and ways to meet the demands of a 21st-century customer.

 If you work in a bank or credit union and are looking for ways to improve your customer service, here are 8 proven methods: